 #5 Playa Blanca Colombia Serves Really Good Pizza

 Ok, so this reason might be a litlte bit silly, butif you are tired of meat, rice and beans and looking for a little something different, the pizza on Playa Blanca is seriously good.
 Ridiculously large pizzas for only COP $30,000 will feed you and a small army of fellow pizza lovers.

-Unfortunately I cannot remember the name of the restaurant and Google has failed me in finding out, but find the sign in the picture above and you will 100% be in the right spot.
+Unfortunately I cannot remember the name of the restaurant and Google has failed me in finding out, but find the sign in the picture here and you will be in the right spot.
 Sit down for a delicious pizza meal as the sun sets over the Pacific!